Electronics project notes/Audio notes - basic audio hacks and DIY

 Things that can't deal will distort the sound, in extreme cases overheat.

-You can usually avoid that by keeping the volume low.
-Half is safest, more may be okay depending on the combination of devices.
+You can usually avoid that by keeping the volume lower.
+Under half is safer.

 If there e.g. is a distinction between line out and headphone out, then think twice and read the manual - but as far as I can tell this is rare.